Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Conclusion

 \section{Conclusion}

-At least for agents who give normative weight to aggregative consequentialist considerations, stochastic dominance can effectively constrain risk attitudes, recovering many of the plausible implications of expectational reasoning in a novel and unexpected way, while potentially avoiding the threat of Pascalian fanaticism.
-Stochastic dominance reasoning also handles a range of problem cases better than expectational reasoning.
-And it rests on stronger \textit{a priori} foundations.
-These facts together, I have argued, put SDTR in the running as a general theory of rational choice under uncertainty.
+Under levels of background uncertainty that are plausibly required of real-world agents, stochastic dominance can effectively constrain risk attitudes, recovering many of the plausible implications of expectational reasoning, while to a significant extent avoiding the threat of Pascalian fanaticism.
+These facts have important practical implications for real-world choices, giving us stronger justification for maximizing the expectation of objective goods (like lives saved, or total welfare) in most ordinary choice situations, while suggesting an escape route from the most extreme demands of risk-neutral expectational reasoning.
+They may also have theoretical implications for decision theory.
+Since stochastic dominance reasoning handles a range of problem cases better than expectational reasoning, and rests on stronger \textit{a priori} foundations, if it can also provide satisfactory constraints on real-world choices, then SDTR deserves consideration as a general criterion of rational choice under uncertainty.